CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CharacterCreationRules/TiersOfPlay.md

 The Narrator should let the players know the Tier Of Play and players should factor this into their characters.
 It would be silly to have a character's backstory paint them as a badass only to have them start at Apprentice Tier.
 Also, realize that your character will grow throughout their story and the Narrator will be rewarding players with ways to improve your character as they play.

-Whenever building a character starting at a higher level than 1, you must build that character as if they were starting from level one.
+Whenever building a character starting at a higher level than 1, you must build that character as if they were starting from level 1.

 ## Tier of Play Breakdown